Darisia/SASCRiP/README.md

 sample_ID (str):                           Name of the sample

-list_of_fastqs (str-list):                 Python list of the paths to input FastQ files in the *order specified by Kallisto
+list_of_fastqs (str-list):                 Python list of the paths to input FastQ files in the *order specified by Kallisto.
+The folder containing all the input files can be given instead and the relevant FastQ files will be captured and sorted in the correct order.
+To use this feature - input the path to the directory here (If multiple directories are used, input all the directories as a list), set input_directory = True and provide the strings used to separate the reads in the read_separator parameter. * See example above (working with more than one set of FastQ files)

 single_cell_technology (str):              The single-cell sequencing technology that was used as *specified by Kallisto.
 If 10xv1 technology was used, the UMI_bp and barcode_bp parameters are required